-Prehabilitation this is a process of enhancing function to improve your ability to withstand forthcoming treatment and improve outcomes.
+Prehabilitation (Prehab) this is a process of enhancing function to improve your ability to withstand forthcoming treatment and improve outcomes.

-The Prehab project at Calderdale & Huddersfield NHS Foundation Trust supports patients who are newly diagnosed with cancer, to engage in exercise, nutritional screening and have improved emotional well-being.
+Prehab at Calderdale & Huddersfield NHS Foundation Trust supports patients who are newly diagnosed with cancer, to engage in exercise, nutritional screening and have improved emotional well-being.
 The importance of preparation ‘Prehabilitation’ and active recovery pathways in cancer are being increasingly recognised by cancer patients and healthcare providers around the world.

 Patients will be supported before and after cancer treatments (including surgery, chemotherapy and radiotherapy) and where applicable during treatment to have increased physical activity and fitness.
 Research suggests patients who undergo Prehab should have improved clinical outcomes, including improved survival rates, greater tolerance to radical treatments and reduced post-operative complications.
 This should lead to reduced time spent in hospital or need for readmission to hospital.